 Oxford is one of those cities that people visit all year round and that is despite what may be happening with the global economy.
 As such, it is reasonable to surmise that we have been protected, perhaps more so than other places, from the recession.
 Even though times have been difficult, CaterBook (with their more recent developments in channel management software) has enabled us to now be enjoying our busiest times since opening doors back in the late nineties.
 So it is fair to say that CaterBook is worth every penny.

 After one initial payment for the software licence and agreeing to a very reasonable annual fee for support ⁄ maintenance we were up and running.
 As with any business, having fixed costs makes keeping on top of your expenditure infinitely more stable because you know where you stand from the start.
 Not having to pay commission on the bookings we receive via our Online Booking Manager (our own website) is fantastic.

 We had started to suffer from being out-dated in our booking methods and occupancy was declining as a result.
 Allowing potential guests to make bookings via our website brought on an immediate change in the way our rooms were filled.
 People were able to book at any time, day or night and from anywhere in the world and entirely at their convenience.
 We were no longer restricted by our reception opening times to take reservations so our occupancy began to climb quickly and reach the levels we had been enjoying previously.
-Then CaterBook managed to integrate with the Apex Channel Manager and things really started to change.
+Then the Channel Manager functionality was added and things really started to change.

 Occupancy has increased by a staggering 25% during the winter months which means that we no longer have to save every penny from the summer to help us get through the winter.
 This has freed up money for re-investment back in to the business where before it had been impossible.
 As a result our two bed and breakfast establishments are in the strongest position ever, with no signs of that changing in the foreseeable future.